RustAudio/dsp-chain/README.md

 Usage
 -----

-Here are [two examples](https://github.com/PistonDevelopers/dsp-chain/blob/master/examples) of using dsp-chain to create a very basic synth.
+Here are [two examples](https://github.com/PistonDevelopers/dsp-chain/blob/master/examples) of using dsp-chain to create a very basic synth and an oscillating volume.

-Other use cases for dsp-chain include:
+Use cases for dsp-chain include:
 - Designing effects.
 - Creating an audio mixer.
 - Making a sampler.